kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 21. **Microsoft Word** should open along with a **Sign in** window (it may open behind the Outlook window, in which case select the **Word** icon on the taskbar to bring it forward).

-22. If a **Microsoft Office Activation Wizard** window appears, select **Close** and proceed to the next step. <br/>
+22. If a **Microsoft Office Activation Wizard** window appears, select **Close** and proceed to the next step.

-	However, if a **Sign in** window appears, it's because the file is RMS protected and no AIP unified labeling client is installed on LON-CL2.
-In this case, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account. <br/>
+24. However, if a **Sign in** window appears, it's because the file is RMS protected and no AIP unified labeling client is installed on LON-CL2.
+In this case, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account.

-	‎In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and then select **Next.** In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.** <br/>
+23. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and then select **Next.** In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.**

 	>**Note:** On Stay signed in to all your apps, select **No, sign in to this app only.**

 23. The file should open in Word, since you assigned Joni with Read-only permission.
 Review the three notification bars that appear above the document.

-	‎**Note:** You have just verified that the permissions assigned to the file are working properly.
+	>**Note:** You have just verified that the permissions assigned to the file are working properly.
 Joni can read the file (since she was assigned Read-only permission), but she is unable to change it (no one was assigned Edit permission).

 25. Close Word.

 26. You will now test what happens when you attempt to open the document that was sent to your personal email address.
 Use your phone or classroom PC to access your personal email address.
 Open the email that you (in the role of Holly) just sent to your personal email address, and then attempt to open the attached file.

 27. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
-You can optionally sign in with an account that has permission to access the file, or request access from the **alex.wilber@azurehol1062.onmicrosoft.com** account, or Cancel out of the operation.
-Select **Cancel**.  <br/>

-	‎Since only Joni was assigned permission to read the document, you just verified that Azure Information Protection protected the document based on the PII policy parameters that you configured.
+You can optionally sign in with an account that has permission to access the file, or request access from the **alex**'s account account, or Cancel out of the operation.
+Select **Cancel**.
+Since only Joni was assigned permission to read the document, you just verified that Azure Information Protection protected the document based on the PII policy parameters that you configured.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Congratulations!
-You have just completed the final lab in this course.
+You have successfully completed Lab 09.

+## Review

+In this lab, you have:

+- Installed the Azure Information Protection Unified Labeling client.
+- Created a Sensitivity Label.
+- Assigned a Sensitivity Label to a document.
+- Verified your Sensitivity Label policy.

 # End of Lab 9